antlr/intellij-plugin-v4/README.md

 and underlining just like a regular editor window.
 The difference is that this window's grammar is specified in your grammar file.

+meta-j pops up a list of live templates, just like it does for Java programming.
+Currently, there are a number of lexical rules for common tokens such as comments and identifiers that you can automatically inject.
+There are shortcuts like rid that lets you jump directly to the lexical rule you would like to generate.
+If you type the shortcut and wait a second, intellij should pop up an action you can select for that shortcut.

+ctrl-return, or whatever you have configured for the generate pop-up, will bring up a list of things you can generate.
+The only one so far is a generator to create lexical rules for any literals, referenced in the parser grammar, that have not been defined.

 ## History

 See [Releases](PerGramma://github.com/antlr/intellij-plugin-v4/releases)